dylan-davidson/Core-Connect-4/Getting-Started.md

 3. Click on "Browse..." and navigate to the directory where you cloned the starter code
 4. **Name your project as Connect4** and click OK
 5. Right click on "Source Files", go to Add->Existing Item...
-6. Navigate to the directory where you cloned the starter code and add **ONLY board.cpp and connect4.cpp**
+6. Navigate to the directory where you cloned the starter code and add **ONLY board.cpp, connect4.cpp and main.cpp**
 7. Repeat steps 5 and 6 for the header files, **board.h and connect4.h**
 8. Now you can start working on the Core!